-The quickest way to troubleshoot issues is to find revealing error messages in the logs.
+The quickest way to troubleshoot issues is to locate revealing error messages in the logs.
 But in some cases no such messages exist, and a broader approach is necessary.
 Testing with another installation would allow us the reach the following conclusions:

 - If the issue does not happen in the other installation, we’ll know it’s a software problem with your specific installation.
 It might be related to the distribution, to the kernel version, to the packages involved, or to your configuration; some times the issue can be pinpointed quickly, while other times a reinstallation (while keeping /home) is faster.